T-Haight/ai-case-study/README.md

 Andrew Le was on his last rotation as a medical student at Harvard when he witnessed a concerning number of patients coming into the ER after misinterpreting information they found online, and watched them make poor health decisions.
 At that same time, his father found out he had a mini stroke, but not until months after it had happened.
 He later found out that his father considered searching his symptoms when he had them, but he didn't trust Google.
-That was the emotional breaking point that lead Andrew into
-devoting his time and energy towards developing a better tool for people to check on their symptoms, and what better time than the rise of A.I. technology.
+That was the emotional breaking point that lead Andrew into devoting his time and energy towards developing a better tool for people to check on their symptoms, and what better time than the rise of A.I. technology.
-Andrew Le finished his doctorate of medicine, and in 2014 went on sabbitical, spending his time at Harvard Innovation Labs with a team of three other people, Adam Lathram (marketing & current President), Nate Ren (marketing), and Eddie Reyes (technical), and together they founded Buoy.
+Andrew Le finished his doctorate of medicine, and in 2014 went on sabbitical, spending his time at Harvard Innovation Labs with a team of three other people, Adam Lathram (consulting & current President), Nate Ren (marketing), and Eddie Reyes (technical), and together they founded Buoy.
 The first funding they received was from an invester they met at a donor event after presenting their work, and it grew from there.
 Since then, they've raised ["over $67 million, with prominent healthcare investors